Ali964-png/OOGauge-model-rail-speedometer-/README.md

 # OOGauge-model-rail-speedometer-

-This is a repisitory containing g-Code files for a model railway speedometer box
+This is a repisitory containing g-Code and stl files for a model railway speedometer box

 Files are available to clone or edit